johnxu21/johnxu21.github.io/teaching/CS472/Timetable/Git_and_Github/msr.md

 - Distinguish among an upstream repository, a GitHub fork, and a local clone.
 - Create a branch, make meaningful commits, and push your changes.
 - Open a pull request and participate in peer review.
-- Synchronize a fork with upstream and resolve merge conflicts.
+- Synchronize a fork with the upstream repository and resolve merge conflicts when they occur.
 - Extract, visualize, and interpret repository activity.
 - Communicate findings in a concise executive summary.